 We're a small team of self-confessed tech nerds, and we only work with the best technologies available.
 That goes for their value and their performance.
 In a fast-changing industry, we want you to have peace of mind that you're getting the very best products available.
 They're the only products we offer.

 Whatever your reasons for switching to solar, the financial case has to stack up.
-Use our facts-based pricing guide page with real example quotes to decide whether the numbers add up for you.See solar pv costs
+Use our facts-based pricing guide page with real example quotes to decide whether the numbers add up for you.See solar PV costs in Ireland

 Unused electricity can be stored in a battery and consumed later.
 If there is no battery or if it is already full, then any excess energy will be returned to the grid.
 From summer 2022, homeowners will be paid for the contributions they make to the grid.